 Super busy Julia Ashby Smyth has been chosen to represent the Island this year at the annual Festival Interceltique de Lorient.
 A fabulous choice but seriously, how this lady manages to fit everything in I have no idea!

 Isle of Man ABC creator, Gemma Hjerth, who’s book ‘M is for Manx Cat’ is pictured here in Bridge Bookshop.
 It’s so great to see collaborations abounding on the island – the illustrations are by Kim Gee Studio, with the book a wonderful celebration of all things Manx.

 Staying with books, Bruno Cavellec has illustrated the cover of a new Manx songbook.
 ‘A Quiet Way’ is a collection of songs which represents a musical direction not often travelled by Manx composers.
 Culture Vannin posted “It is brilliant to celebrate and encourage the great breadth and diversity of music on the Isle of Man in all its forms”.

 That’s it for the next couple of weeks.
-Do remember you can subscribe to the news to get it delivered to your inbox.
-Just fill in the form in the sidebar.
+If you’d like to get the news delivered to your inbox so you don’t miss it now that’s it’s not every week just fill in the form in the sidebar.